percona/k8spsmdb-docs/docs/eks.md

 # Install Percona Server for MongoDB on Amazon Elastic Kubernetes Service (EKS)

-This quickstart shows you how to deploy Percona Operator for MongoDB on Amazon Elastic Kubernetes Service (EKS).
+This guide shows you how to deploy Percona Operator for MongoDB on Amazon Elastic Kubernetes Service (EKS).
 The document assumes some experience with the platform.
 For more information on the EKS, see the [Amazon EKS official documentation](https://aws.amazon.com/eks/).